 Code A. Investment income.

 Report this amount on line 4a of Form 4952.

 Code B. Investment expenses.

 Report this amount on line 5 of Form 4952.

 Code C. Qualified rehabilitation expenditures (other than rental real estate).
-The corporation will report your share of qualified rehabilitation expenditures and other information you need to complete Form 3468 for property not related to rental real estate activities in box 17 using code C. Your share of qualified rehabilitation expenditures related to rental real estate activities is reported in box 13 using code C. See Form 3468 for details.
+The corporation will report your share of qualified rehabilitation expenditures and other information you need to complete Form 3468 for property not related to rental real estate activities in box 17 using code C. Your share of gualified rehabilitation expenditures related to rental real estate activities is reported in box 13 using code E. See Form 3468 for details.
 If the corporation is reporting expenditures from more than one activity, the attached statement will separately identify the expenditures from each activity.

-Combine the expenditures (for Form 3468 reporting) from box 13, code C and from box 17, code C. The expenditures related to rental real estate activities (box 13, code C) are reported on Schedule K-1 separately from other qualified rehabilitation expenditures (box 17, code C) because they are subject to different passive activity limitation rules.
+Combine the expenditures (for Form 3468 reporting) from box 13, code E and from box 17, code C. The expenditures related to rental real estate activities (box 13, code E) are reported on Schedule K-1 separately from other qualified rehabilitation expenditures (box 17, code C) because they are subject to different passive activity limitation rules.
 See the Instructions for Form 8582-CR for details.

 Code D. Basis of energy property.

-If the corporation provides an attached statement for code D, report the information shown on the attached statement on Form 3468, lines 2a-2d, 2f, or 2g, as applicable.
+If the corporation provides an attached statement for code D, report the information shown on the attached statement on Form 3468.
+If the corporation's tax year began before October 4, 2008, and you are filing a 2008 tax return, use Form 3468, lines 5a-d, 5f, 5g, 5i, 5j, 5l, 5m, 5o, and 5q, as applicable.
+Otherwise, use the applicable lines on Form 3468.

 Codes E and F. Recapture of low-income housing credit.
 The corporation will identify by code E your share of any recapture of a low-income housing credit from its investment in partnerships to which the provisions of section 42(j)(5) apply.
-All other recapture of low-income housing credits will be identified by code F.

-Keep a separate record of each type of recapture so that you will be able to correctly figure any credit recapture that may result from the disposition of all or part of your corporate stock.
+All other recapture of low-income housing credits will be identified by code F. Keep a separate record of each type of recapture so that you will be able to correctly figure any credit recapture that may result from the disposition of all or part of your corporate stock.
 For details, see Form 8611.